skeeto/skewer-mode/README.md

 **Skewer is available from [MELPA][melpa]**, which will install the dependencies for you.
-This package and its dependencies are pure Elisp, meaning setup is a breeze and the whole thing is highly portable.
+This package and its dependencies are pure Elisp, meaning setup is a breeze, the whole thing is highly portable, and it works with many browsers.

 Dependencies: